PiyushJ004/Clappia_Assignment/README.md

 5. DeleteById Api
 -> Deleting a particular employee using its unique id.

+6. Swagger
+-> Added swagger.
+It provides a user interface to access our RESTful web services via the web browser.

 *************IN-PROCESS/MISSING*************

 1. Basic search for FetchAll Api(using Elastic Search)